 A questionnaire was designed to capture practitioners' current knowledge of spatial reasoning and the extent to which practitioners currently implement activities that support spatial reasoning.
 The questionnaire took approximately 10 minutes to complete and included six questions.
 The findings of the first three questions are reported here.
 The remaining questions related to training and resource requirements and will be reported separately.
-Participants were first asked how frequently they used each of 18 activities (12 spatial and 6 non-spatial, presented in fixed random order, adapted from Gilligan-Lee et al. (2022) in their practice using 6 possible response options, ranging from 'More than once a day' to 'Not at all' as shown in Figure 1.
+Participants were first asked how frequently they used each of 18 activities (12 spatial and 6 non-spatial, adapted from BLINDED) in their practice using 6 possible response options, ranging from "More than once a day" to "Not at all" as shown in Figure 1.
 This question was deliberately posed before any questions that asked about spatial reasoning, to avoid introducing bias.
-Question 2 asked participants how confident they would be in explaining what spatial reasoning is to someone else using four possible response options (see Figure 2) and then to provide a definition of spatial reasoning (open text response).
-Question 3 asked participants to rate the extent to which the list of activities (as presented in question 1) support the development of
+Question 2 asked participants how confident they would be explaining what spatial reasoning is to someone else using four possible response options (see Figure 2) and then to provide a definition of spatial reasoning (open text response).
+Question 3 asked participants to rate the extent to which the list of activities (as presented in question 1) support the development of children's spatial reasoning" were used, as shown in Figure 3.